-Although an initial charge of up to 6% may be deducted from any subscription monies received from investors, no such initial charge is presently levied on Shareholders in respect of C Classes, I Classes, I2 Classes, I3 Classes, I4 Classes, I5 Classes, I6 Classes, I7 Classes, J Classes and W Classes Shares.
+Although an initial charge of up to 6% may be deducted from any subscription monies received from investors, no such initial charge is presently levied on Shareholders in respect of Shares of C Classes, I Classes, I2 Classes, I3 Classes, I4 Classes, I5 Classes, I6 Classes, I7 Classes and J Classes.
 An initial charge of up to 3.5% of the subscription amount will be levied in respect of all applications for Class AA (SGD Hedged) Inc Shares of Asia Total Return Fund.
-An initial charge of up to 3% of the subscription amount will be levied in respect of all applications for Class AA Acc, Class AA (SGD Hedged) Acc, Class AA (USD) MDIST (G), Class AA (HKD) MDIST (G), Class AA (RMB Hedged) MDIST (G) and Class AA (SGD Hedged) MDIST (G) Shares of the Asian Short Duration Bond Fund.
-An initial charge of up to 5% of the subscription amount will be levied in respect of all applications for AA Classes (except for Class AA (SGD Hedged) Inc Shares of Asia Total Return Fund, Class AA Acc, Class AA (SGD Hedged) Acc, Class AA (USD) MDIST (G), Class AA (HKD) MDIST (G), Class AA (RMB Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G), Class AA (SGD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G), Class AA (SGD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G), Class AA (SGD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G), Class AA (SGD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G), Classes AA (SGD Hedged) MDIST (G), Classes, P Classes and S Classes Shares
+An initial charge of up to 3% of the subscription amount will be levied in respect of all applications for Class AA Acc, Class AA (SGD Hedged) Acc, Class AA (USD) MDIST (G), Class AA (HKD) MDIST (G), Class AA (AUD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G) and Class AA (SGD Hedged) MDIST (G) Shares of the Asian Short Duration Bond Fund.
+An initial charge of up to 5% of the subscription amount will be levied in respect of all applications for Shares of AA Classes (except for Class AA (SGD Hedged) Inc Shares of Asia Total Return Fund, Class AA Acc, Class AA (SGD Hedged) Acc, Class AA (USD) MDIST (G), Class AA (HKD) MDIST (G), Class AA (AUD Hedged) MDIST (G), Class AA (RMB Hedged) MDIST (G) and Class AA (SGD Hedged) MDIST (G) Shares of the Asian Short Duration Bond Fund), R Classes, F Classes, P Classes and S Classes.